bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

 ``MADSPIP_OPTIMIZATION``
 """""""""""""""""""""""""

-Setting ``MADSPIP_OPTIMIZATION`` to ``true`` enables a Mads algorithm that uses a mixed penalty logarithmic barrier merit function to handle constraints, instead of the default progressive barrier approach.
+Setting ``MADSPIP_OPTIMIZATION`` to ``true`` enables a Mads algorithm that uses a mixed penalty logarithmic barrier merit function to handle constraints, instead of the default progressive barrier approach [AuBrDiLeDSiTr2026]_.
 Constraints close to the feasible region are handled with a logarithmic barrier interior penalty, while infeasibility is handled with an exterior penalty term.
 Only single-objective problems are supported.

 Advanced parameters